Scientists, musicians, poets, comedians, writers, advertisers...they all

 Begot of nothing but vain fantasy.

-- William Shakespeare (from King Henry VI, part II Act
+- William Shakespeare (from Henry VI, part II Act

 III, scene I)